cpjobling/eg-259-songs/README.md

 relatively easy to understand.
 Also note that this template can be embedded at run time into a template defined in ''..\song-o-matic\app\views\layouts''.
-This is where you would create a wrapper file that was valid XHTML and loads the required stylesheets.
+This is where you would create a wrapper file that was valid HTML and loads the required stylesheets.